The Unknown Moon

 the Johns Hopkins University Applied Physics Laboratory

-Who: High school teachers
+Who: High school science teachers

 What: A 35-hour, 5 day institute, investigating the Moon